geoscripting/home/source/general/communication.rst

 Forum
 ******

 If you have questions or problems please ask and discuss them on `GitHub <https://github.com/orgs/geoscripting/teams/advanced-geoscripting-2020/discussions>`_.
 This is a private forum, so all messages are only visible for the course participants.

+Etherpad
+********

+For group work we will be using `etherpad <https://etherpad.gistools.geog.uni-heidelberg.de/p/advancedgeoscripting2020>`_ .
+Note, You are only able to access this pad, if you are connected to the university network via VPN.pad